 .

-Drawing cartoons makes me laugh, sometimes out loud sometimes just
+Drawing cartoons makes me laugh, sometimes out loud or sometimes just a little giggle, my

-a little giggle, my wish is that they affect others
+wish is that they effect others

 similarly.
-I call my eclectic collection Whippin Cartoons,
+I call my eclectic

-it was the most innocuous of the long list of non de plumes hurled
+demeaning of a long list of non de plumes hurled at me on a sometimes daily

-at me on a sometimes daily basis.
+basis.
 As a stick-thin,

 perpetual "kick me"